maheshmohanmr/maheshmohanmr.github.io/_portfolio/portfolio-3.md

 > In working on these and other problems with students, postdocs, or colleagues, John did not take an Olympian stance.
 He was right there in the trenches, carrying out detailed calculations, checking factors, and being intimately involved in writing up the results for publication.
 Instead of basking in the glory brought his way by a continuing output of remarkable and seminal contributions, he preferred always to work on the next scientific challenge.
 There was almost no area of his broad research area — from basic problems to more complex ones — about which he had not thought deeply, and because of his willingness to take on new challenges he was much sought after for advice and counsel when a new puzzle turned up in a paper or in the laboratory.

 >  He especially admired the long-term view that leading Japanese corporations had adopted, as evidenced by their willingness to make substantive commitments to projects that might not pay off for a decade.
-He often contrasted that view with the much shorter attention spans of their US counterparts.

 > Bardeen’s scientific legacy is extraordinary for its breadth and depth.
 But in the long term its most important part may be his persona and scientific style, which so greatly influenced his students, postdocs, and colleagues and which can serve as beacons to future generations of scientists.